Traveling to Thailand during Covid-19: What you need to know before you go | NewsChannel 3-12

 However, a spike in cases in December following an outbreak at a shrimp market in Samut Sakhon, a province southwest of Bangkok, led the government to reintroduce various measures aimed at containing the virus.

-These restrictions have since been eased in most areas as case numbers dropped — with the exception of Samut Sakhon — and interprovincial travel is permitted.
+These restrictions have since been eased in most areas as case numbers dropped and interprovincial travel is permitted.

 What can visitors expect?

-Masks are mandated at all times in public, both indoors and out, while temperature checks are the norm.
+In Bangkok, masks are worn at all times in public, both indoors and out, while temperature checks are the norm.

 The government has recently lifted restrictions imposed during the second wave in late December.